Buying real estate in Japan?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Japan versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-What are current vacancy rates across different wards and property categories?
+What are the current vacancy rates and their impact on investment returns?

-Tokyo maintains exceptionally low vacancy rates across most residential categories in mid-2025.
+Tokyo maintains exceptionally low vacancy rates across all property types and locations as of September 2025.

 It's something we develop in our Japan property pack.